 The man handed the rampion to his wife.

-‘It tastes so good!’ cried the woman, stuffing the rampion into her mouth in great clumps.
+‘Oh, it tastes so good!’ cried the woman, stuffing the rampion into her mouth in great clumps.

 ‘I must have more or I will surely die.
-Please return to the garden, my dear husband, and bring me back three times as much tomorrow.’
+Please return to the garden, dear husband, and bring me back three times as much tomorrow.’

 The man dearly loved his wife and returned to the garden the following evening.